WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Data Analysis

-In Figure \ref{fig:sen_comparison}, we also show relative fixation patterns of two-handpicked English sentences for \textsc{WebQAmGaze} and MECO where relative fixation has been averaged across participants.
-Both follow a similar pattern where \textsc{WebQAmGaze} show much higher deviations than MECO.
-The sentence on the right shows a high relative fixation for \emph{such} which might actually correspond to the prior word \emph{vehicle}.
+In Figure \ref{fig:sen_comparison}, we show patterns of relative fixation duration of two-handpicked English sentences for \textsc{WebQAmGaze} and MECO.
+Both follow a similar pattern, where \textsc{WebQAmGaze} shows substantially higher deviations than MECO.
+On the sentence to the right, we can see that the fixation-to-word mapping in the webcam data is imperfect, as it shows a high RFD for \emph{such} which might actually correspond to the prior word \emph{vehicle}.
+We further plot an example of two participants' scan path from MECO and \textsc{WebQAmGaze} dataset to illustrate spatial effects (see Figure \ref{fig:scanpath}).
+This shows that there is some fixation information missing in the webcam data, which can be assigned to a line below or above, but the general path followed remains similar in both cases.

-In Figure \ref{fig:wordlen}, we further show TRT averaged across participants and tokens based on their word length for all English words in \textsc{WebQAmGaze} and corresponding MECO texts 3, 7, 11, and 12.
-We overall see an expected increase in TRT for longer words, which is in line with the well-studied word length effect in reading \citep{just1980theory}.
+Moreover, in Figure \ref{fig:wordlen}, we show TRT averaged across participants and tokens based on their word length for all English words in the NR paradigm of \textsc{WebQAmGaze}, against the English MECO data.
+We see an increase in TRT for longer words, which is in line with the well-studied word length effect in reading \citep{just1980theory} and also aligns with results from other high-quality eye-tracking-while-reading datasets (e.g., \citet{cop2017presenting,hollenstein2018zuco}).